Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 order by total_revenue
 ```

-5. calculate monthly sales totals for the current year
+5. Calculate monthly sales totals for the current year

 ```
 SELECT FORMAT(OrderDate, 'yyyy-MM') AS Month, SUM(sales_Revenue) AS Total_Sales